-The Steering Group will be comprised of the two (2) UN-affiliated conveners (PRI and UNEP FI) and five (5) AO members (representatives at CEO or CIO level, or similar) (AO Steering Group Members and, together with PRI and UNEP FI, Steering Group Members).
+The Steering Group will be comprised of the two (2) UN-affiliated conveners (PRI and UNEP FI) and seven 7 AO members (representatives at CEO or CIO level, or similar) (AO Steering Group Members and, together with PRI and UNEP FI, Steering Group Members).
 Strategic Advisors will assist and advise the Steering Group in all of its interactions.

-AO Steering Group Members shall be elected on a bi-annual rotation from the AO members of the Alliance with an aim to enable global representation.
+AO Steering Group Members shall be elected every two years from the AO members of the Alliance with an aim to enable global representation.
 The Head of UNEP FI and the CEO of PRI will be permanent members of the Steering Group.
 Elections will be held 3 months ahead of the end of tenure of each Steering Group.